Why Buy An Index Annuity?

 The Inflation Problem

 When you purchase an annuity, you make a large initial deposit with an annuity company.
 In exchange for your purchase, the annuity company agrees to give you monthly payments for a certain period of time.
-Many retirees invest in life annuities that guarantee payments for the rest of their lives.
+Many retirees invest in life annuities because they provide guaranteed payments for the rest of their lives.

 If you invest in a standard annuity, your monthly payment stays the same for the rest of your life.
 While the monthly income from a standard annuity may be enough at the start of your retirement, inflation will chip away at your buying power every year.
-Your retirement could last 30 years or more.
-Think of how much prices have gone up since the 80s.
-If you aren’t prepared for a similar price rise during your retirement, you could run into serious problems in the future.
+Over time, inflation will have a large impact on your annuity payment, especially if your retirement is lasting 30 years or more.
+If you aren't prepared for a similar price increase during your retirement, you could run into serious problems in the future.

 Index annuities are designed to protect against inflation.
 As a result, they are sometimes called inflation protected annuities.
-When you buy an indexed annuity, your annuity company agrees to increase your monthly payment each year by the rate of inflation.
-Annuity companies use a standard inflation index like the consumer price index (CPI) to measure the annual rise in prices.
+When you buy an indexed annuity, the annuity company agrees to increase your monthly payment each year by a certain percentage typically anywhere between 0% to 6%.
 After a year of high inflation, your payments will get a measurable increase.
-After a year of little or no inflation, your payments will stay about the same.
+Each year, your annuity payments will increase by the percentage set out in your contract.

 The index protection feature does come at a cost though.
 Since you are making the same initial deposit as a standard annuity, the payout framework must be the same.
 To make this feature work, an index annuity makes smaller payments at the beginning.
-As time goes on and inflation causes your payments to increase, the indexed annuity will start paying out more per month than the standard annuity.
-This averages out to the same total payout during your retirement.
+As each year passes, the indexed feauture on your annuity causes your payments to increase and eventually the indexed annuity will start paying out more per month than the standard annuity.

-You can see from these figures, just how long it will take before the indexed annuity payments draws level with the payment of a standard annuity.
+You can see from these figures how long it would take before the indexed annuity payments match the payout of a standard annuity.